<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Let’s lay some groundwork before we get into the weeds here.
 What does it mean to build rapport?
 This concept refers to your ability to create friendship and trust with another person.

-Rapport-building is vital in sales because it helps create new relationships.
+How to build rapport in sales is vital in sales because it helps create new relationships.
 The stronger your relationships with prospects and clients, the better your results will be.
-In some ways, knowing how to build rapport is the crux of the art of selling.
+In some ways, knowing how to build rapport in sales is the crux of the art of selling.

 The current sales climate requires this skill more than ever.
 Sales in every industry is competitive.
 Prospects have the tools and know-how to research solutions on their own.
 Simply providing an excellent product or service isn’t enough.